frda058/HOOMD-Blue/README.md

-# Hard Particle Monte Carlo Simulation for Spherical Colloids
+# Hard Particle Monte Carlo Simulation for Spherical Colloids using HOOMD-Blue